sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-connect-device-through-module-with-relays-to-raspberry-pi-or-cm4-io-board.md

 ---
-title: "How to connect device through module with relays to Raspberry Pi or CM4 IO board"
+title: How to connect device through module with relays to Raspberry Pi or CM4 IO board
 date: 2023-08-01T09:00:00+00:00
-description: "How to connect device through module with relays to Raspberry Pi or CM4 IO board"
+description: How to connect device through module with relays to Raspberry Pi or CM4 IO board
 draft: false
 hideToc: false
 enableToc: true